-The start of the UL may have ranging blocks.
+The start of the UL may have ranging blocks (see section 2.10 for 'Ranging and Power Control").
 Each ranging block is of size 8.5 slots (3 PHY overhead + 1 slot + 4.5 slots guard time).
 An ST-ID of all 1's in the UL-MAP indicates that the corresponding slot is a ranging block.
 These slots are used to transmit ranging request messages.
 The guard time is required to account for the propagation delay(s) between the BS and the ST and for computing the timing advance by the BS (See Figure 11).

 The end of the UL may have contention slots.
 Each contention slot is of size 4 slots (3 PHY overhead + 1 slot).
 An ST-ID of all 0's in the UL-MAP indicates that the corresponding slot is a contention slot.
 Contention slots are used to transmit registration request messages, resource reservation messages and data for best-effort connections.
 There should be at least one contention slot per frame.
 Also, polling slots, specifically for transmission of resource reservation requests by an ST, may occur optionally in each frame.
 A polling slot should occur at least once every 50 frames.
-The sequence of slots for one BS is shown in Figure 10.
+The sequence of slots for one BS is shown in

+Figure 10.

-Beacon (BS ID DL-TB(s) 1M DL-UL Guard time Ranging Block(s) UL-TB Polling UL-TB(s) 1N Contention Block(s) DL-MAP (Min 4 slots (4.5 slots) (8.5 slots) Slot(s) (Min 4 slots (Min 4 UL-MAP) each) (optional) (optional) each) slots)
+Beacon DL-TB(s) DL-UL Ranging UL-TB UL-TB(s) Contention (BS ID (1M MAC Guard time Block(s) Polling (1N MAC Block(s) DL-MAP PDU(s) for (4.5 slots) (8.5 slots) Slot(s) PDU(s) from (Min 4 UL-MAP) ST(s), each (optional) (optional) an ST, each slots) of size at of size at least 4 least 4 slots) slots)